Christoph16478/iq/iq_python.md

 Designed as batteries included framework
 Supports MVC programming paradigm
 Provides robust security features
 Accelerated custom web app development
 Compatible with major operating systems and databases

 ----

-**11. Describe the inheritance styles in Django?**
+**Describe the inheritance styles in Django?**

 Django offers three inheritance styles:

+__Abstract base classes:__

-Abstract base classes: You use this style when you want the parent class to retain the data you don't want to type out for every child model.
+You use this style when you want the parent class to retain the data you don't want to type out for every child model.

+__Multi-table inheritance:__

-Multi-table inheritance: You use this style when you want to use a subclass on an existing model and want each model to have its database table.
+You use this style when you want to use a subclass on an existing model and want each model to have its database table.

+__Proxy models:__

-Proxy models: You use this style to modify Python-level behaviour with the models without changing the Model's field.
+You use this style to modify Python-level behaviour with the models without changing the Model's field.

 ----

-**12. What are Django Models?**
+**What are Django Models?**

 A model is a definitive source of information about data, defined in the “app/models.py”.